What is it and how do I get rid of it?

 Enter the CR!!
 The Conditioned Reinforcer is the back bone of modern dog training.
 It is also called a Mark or a Marker.
 In dog training a CR is a signal of some sort that is connected to something highly desirable to the dog…usually food.

 How do we establish a CR?
 Pretty darn easily.
-Most trainers use clickers for their signal sound.
+Most trainers use clickers for their marker.
 It is a unique sound that dogs don’t hear in their day to day lives.
 Activate the clicker “CLICK” and drop a treat on the floor.
 Repeat that about twenty times.
 The sound of the click becomes paired with the food.
 The sound is a predictor of food and becomes almost as valuable as the food itself.
 When the dog hears the sound of the clicker his/her brain says “FOOD”!

 Back to the reactive behavior.
 Now that we have an established CR (click) we can attach that very same sound to the appearance of the scary trigger and eventually change the dog’s emotional response to the stranger from “DANGER, DANGER” to “CHICKEN, STEAK AND LIVER!”
 It’s a beautiful thing.